 You can contact Barmer from within Germany or from abroad.
-The Barmer telephone hotline is in English language and available 24 hours a day, seven days a week, for free, fast, expert advice on any questions you have regarding your insurance coverage.
+The BARMER English Service Hotline is available 24 hours a day, seven days a week, for free, fast, expert advice on your insurance coverage.

-Do you need to locate a doctor who speaks your preferred language or enquire about the many benefits available to you as a BARMER member?
-Our advisors are always happy to support you via chat (only in German).
+Do you need to locate a doctor who speaks your preferred language or enquire about the many benefits available to you as a Barmer member?
+Our advisors are always happy to support you via chat.

 Do you need a form or do you have a question regarding your health insurance coverage?
 You can send a message to us here.
 We would be happy to call you back if you prefer.

-As a member you can use the members' area Meine Barmer.
-Here you manage all your details online – from submitting applications and changing details to printing certificates.
+As a member you can use the secure online area Meine Barmer.
+Here you can manage all your health insurance needs online – from submitting applications and changing personal details to printing certificates.
 All you need ist to register and to create an account.

-Our offices are open again.
+Our service points are open again.
 We look forward to your visit.

-You have the option of arranging an appointment for a personal consultation with our offices - either by calling our hotline or filling out our contact form (German).
+You have the option of arranging an appointment for a personal consultation at our service points - either by calling our English Service Hotline or filling out our contact form.